Category Archives: Former Monarchies

 In March 1922, Karl caught a cold that developed into bronchitis, and further developed into pneumonia.
 After suffering two heart attacks and respiratory failure, Karl died on April 1, 1922, at the age of 34.
 Due to the Habsburg Law, Karl could not be buried in the Imperial Crypt in Vienna.
 He was buried at the Church of Our Lady of Monte on the island of Madeira in Portugal.

 The years following Karl’s death were difficult financially and Zita and her family moved often.
 They lived in Spain, Belgium, the United States, and Canada.
 Two of Zita’s sons served in the US Army during World War II.
 In 1952, Zita moved back to Europe, living in Luxembourg and Switzerland.
 One of her daughters died in Austria in 1971 and Zita could not attend the funeral.
 The restrictions on the Habsburgs entering Austria had been rescinded, but only for those Habsburgs born after April 10, 1919.
 In 1982, the restrictions were eased and after 63 years Zita could return to Austria for visits.
 When Zita died in 1989, the government of Austria allowed the funeral to take place in Austria provided that the Habsburg family pay the cost.
-She was buried in the Imperial Crypt below the Capuchin Church in Vienna, the traditional burial place of the Habsburgs but Karl remains buried on the island of Madeira in Portugal.
+She was buried in the Imperial Crypt below the Capuchin Church in Vienna, the traditional burial place of the Habsburgs but her husband Karl remains buried on the island of Madeira in Portugal.

 Otto’s mother made him learn the main languages of the Austro-Hungarian Empire – German, Hungarian and Croatian – in case the empire was ever restored.
 In addition, Otto also spoke English, Spanish, French, and Latin fluently.
 While living in Belgium, Otto attended the Catholic University of Leuven and in 1935, he received a doctorate in social and political sciences.